thevisgroup/CGVC-Website/README.md

 ## Update data for a conference

 1. Update the corresponding files in `_data/CGVC2021`.
-There are 3 files in the folder, their names are self-explanatory.
+There are 4 files in the folder, their names are self-explanatory.
 1. Update `pastyears.yml` in the `_data` folder to include CGVC 2021. **Indentation matters in these files.**
-1. Update `committee.yml` in the `_data` folder if necessary. **Indentation matters in these files.**

 ## Manual update/tweak for webpages